Updating and Managing the Datasets Used by EJAM

 itself.

-get updated.
-For example the object called frs_arrow is the
+example, the object called frs_arrow is the Arrow-backed

 dataload_dynamic() and